laravel/docs/helpers.md

 <a name="method-fluent-str-limit"></a>
 #### `limit` {#collection-method}

-The `limit` method truncates the given string at the specified length:
+The `limit` method truncates the given string to the specified length:

     use Illuminate\Support\Str;